More about Maxfield Parrish

 Here is what Wikipedia says about Maxfield Parrish

 Maxfield Parrish (July 25, 1870 – March 30, 1966) was an American painter and illustrator active in the first half of the 20th century.
 He is known for his distinctive saturated hues and idealized neo-classical imagery.
-His career spanned fifty years and was wildly successful: the National Museum of American Illustration deemed his painting Daybreak (1922) to be the most successful art print of the 20th century.
+His career spanned more than sixty years and was wildly successful: the National Museum of American Illustration deemed his painting Daybreak (1922) to be the most successful art print of the 20th century.

 Check out the full Wikipedia article about Maxfield Parrish